stackb/layer/README.md

    layer [global options] command [command options] [arguments...]

 COMMANDS:
-   info     info prints info about the layers of an image ls       ls prints the files of a layer help, h  Shows a list of commands or help for one command
+   inspect  print info about the layers of an image ls       ls prints the files of a layer help, h  Shows a list of commands or help for one command